CrowdStrike/Identity-Protection/Licensing/README.md

 Script checks this before it runs.

 * If you will be adding in your Azure tenant to Falcon Identity, this script will prompt for your Azure credentials and obtain the total count for active accounts that live in Azure only (not domain synchronized)
-* If you havea single forest, with a single domain, yourun it once.
+* If you havea single forest, with a single domain, you run it once.
-* If you havea single forest, with multiple domains, youcan run it once and the entire forest will be covered.
+* If you havea single forest, with multiple domains, you can run it once and the entire forest will be covered.
-* If you havemultiple forests, you should run the script once per-forest, as described above.
+* If you have multiple forests, you should run the script once per-forest, as described above.

 ## Running the Script
 * Download a copy of the latest PowerShell .ps1 script.